Badgerati/Pode/docs/Tutorials/Logging/Methods/EventViewer.md

 # Event Viewer

-You can log items to the Windows Event Viewer, using Pode's unbuilt Event Viewer logging logic.
+You can log items to the Windows Event Viewer, using Pode's unbuilt Event Viewer logging Method, via [`New-PodeLogEventViewerMethod`](../../../../Functions/Logging/New-PodeLogEventViewerMethod).
 You can log anything, but it's best to use this in conjunction with [`Enable-PodeErrorLogging`](../../../../Functions/Logging/Enable-PodeErrorLogging) and [`Write-PodeErrorLog`](../../../../Functions/Logging/Write-PodeErrorLog).

+!!! note
-Errors will be logged using an appropriate error level, but other log items will be logged as Informational by default.
+    Errors will be logged using an appropriate error level, but other log items will be logged as Informational.

+!!! important
     By default, Pode will log to the Application log with a source of Pode, and an Event ID of 0.

 ## Usage